dkysuarez/undervalued_gems_scout/README.md

 ---

-##  Data Setup
+## 📂 Data Setup

 ### Option 1: Automated (Recommended)
-The pipeline will attempt to download FanGraphs data automatically (VPN may be required).
+The pipeline will attempt to download FanGraphs data automatically (VPN may be required in some regions).

 ### Option 2: Manual Download
 1. **Lahman Database**: Download from [SABR.org](https://sabr.org/lahman-database/) and extract to `data/lahman/`